Economic Impact Payments

 The IRS emphasizes that there is no action required by eligible individuals to receive this second payment.
 The payments are automatic, and people should not contact their financial institutions or the IRS with payment timing questions.

-Visit here to see Frequently Asked Questions regarding the second EIP.
+Visit here to see Frequently Asked Questions regarding the recent EIP.

 Generally, U.S. citizens and resident aliens who are not eligible to be claimed as a dependent on someone else’s income tax return are eligible for this second payment.
 Eligible individuals will automatically receive an Economic Impact Payment of up to $600 for individuals or $1,200 for married couples and up to $600 for each qualifying child.
 Most people who have an adjusted gross income for 2019 of up to $75,000 for individuals and up to $150,000 for married couples filing joint returns and surviving spouses, will receive the full amount of the second payment.
 For filers with income above those amounts, the payment amount is reduced.